Release date not yet known

 April 7th

-The Bloody and the Damned by Rebecca Coffindafer (Roaring Brook Press)
+The Bloody and the Damned by Rebecca Coffindafer (Roaring Brook Press) - moved from 2025, description not yet updated on Goodreads.

 A deadly, wise-cracking assassin with outlawed, magical abilities will do anything to get their kidnapped sisters back in this propulsive dystopic-fantasy standalone, perfect for fans of Iron Widow and Hell Followed With Us.